fb-pixel

 These herbal remedies don't use the type of herbs you'd grab when you know something is going around and you feel a sickness coming on.
 But rather herbs that have an immuno-modulating effect (that means immune BUILDING effect).

 Your deep immune system is what protects you from getting sick in the first place.
-We all know those people who seem to miss out on every cold or flu that goes around, they likely have a strong deep immune system.
+We all know those people who seem to miss out on every cold or flu that goes around; they likely have a strong, deep immune system.

 Astragalus Root

-This herb keeps the immune system in balance and working when it starts to get a little bit weak.
-It won’t cause a quick immune system response (like echinacea), but instead, it will slowly build up your body’s resources under you so you can buffet back anything that comes at you.
+• It won't cause a quick immune system response (like echinacea), but instead, it will slowly build up your body's resources so you can buffer back anything that comes at you.

-Astragalus is a very mild herb (root) and I actually like to add it to my bone broth.
-By doing this I’m ticking off two out of the seven simple steps on my list at the same time!
+• Astragalus is a very mild herb (root), and I actually like to add it to my bone broth.
+By doing this, I'm ticking off two out of the seven simple steps on my list at the same time!

-You can also use powdered astragalus root in foods like green smoothies or soups without changing the flavor much at all.
+• You can also use powdered astragalus root in foods like green smoothies or soups without changing the flavor much at all.

-For it to be highly effective you want to get 1-2 Tablespoons into your body every single day.
+• For it to be highly effective, you want to get 1-2 Tablespoons into your body every single day.

 Mushrooms

-Yes, even those white button mushrooms from the grocery store will work for this purpose!
-Add them, along with astragalus root, into your soups and stews and you’ll be doing your whole body a favor.
+• Yes, even those white button mushrooms from the grocery store will work for this purpose!
+Add them, along with astragalus root, into your soups and stews, and you'll be doing your whole body a favor.

 Elderberry